 Providing knowledge, program ideas, skills, and fun resources is the purpose behind the

-Roundtable Planning Guides for Boy Scout and Cub Scout leaders.
+Roundtable Planning Guides for Scouts BSA and Cub Scout leaders.
 Using this guide along with local resources, roundtable commissioners can enable and motivate unit leaders to deliver an outstanding program to their Scout troops.
 The guide is designed to allow program topics to be used in the order best suited for your district.

-The podcasts are monthly audio presentations that provide information on topics of interest to Cub Scout and Boy Scout leaders.
+The podcasts are monthly audio presentations that provide information on topics of interest to Cub Scout and Scouts BSA leaders.

 Open to both registered adults and youth who are at least 13 and have completed the 8th grade, Powder Horn is a hands-on resource management course designed to give you the contacts and tools necessary to conduct an awesome high-adventure program in your troop, team, crew, or ship.
 Contact your area training chair for information about upcoming courses in your area.